Ira Levin biography

-Ira Levin was expected to follow his father into the toy business.
+Author Ira Marvin Levin was born on August 27, 1929, in New York, New York.
+He was expected to follow his father into the toy business.
 A teenage Levin had other ideas, however.
 He wanted to be a writer.
 In his senior year of college, Levin entered a television screenwriting contest.
 He was only a runner-up, but he was later able to sell his entry to the NBC television network for its Lights Out series.
 The episode aired in 1951.

 While writing for such shows as Lights Out and The U.S. Steel Hour, Levin worked on his first novel.
 He published his murder mystery, A Kiss Before Dying, in 1953, which quickly brought him commercial success and critical praise.
 The novel won the Edgar Award for Best First Novel the following year.

 The mystery is told in three parts, from the perspective of murderous schemer Bud Corliss and the two sisters of his first victim.
 In 1956, A Kiss Before Dying became a feature film starring Robert Wagner, Virginia Leith, Joanne Woodward and Mary Astor.
 A 1991 revised remake starred Matt Dillon as Corliss and Sean Young as twin sisters who get involved with him.